-Water- and groundwater-balance models for river basins, and heat-balance models for rivers, are appropriate tools for completing the model chain to determine the future influences of climate change on water-balance parameters.
-With regional climate projections as input variables, the effects on all important water-balance parameters (e.g. runoff, groundwater recharge, waterbody temperature) can be quantified, and possible future conditions can be envisioned.
-Furthermore, models offer the only possibility for differentiating the various causes for change.
+Water- and soil moisture regime models for river basins, and heat-balance models for rivers, are appropriate tools for completing the model chain to determine the future influences of climate change on hydrological regime parameters.
+With regional climate projections as input variables, the effects on all important hydrological regime parameters (e.g. run-off, groundwater recharge, water-body temperature) can be quantified, and possible future conditions can be envisioned.
+Furthermore, models offer the only possibility for differentiating the various causes of change.
 Depending on the problem, the spatial resolutions of the models must be adapted and refined.